AmineDjeghri/awesome-os-setup/README.md

  - Install Ubuntu from [MS Store](https://apps.microsoft.com/store/detail/ubuntu-on-windows/9NBLGGH4MSV6?hl=fr-fr&gl=fr)
  - Run directly Ubuntu from windows search bar (or windows terminal and choose ubuntu)

+ - You can use this command to convert a windows path to wsl path : `wslpath  'C:\Users\AmineDjeghri\Desktop\git\quarterback-tabular'`
  ## customize linux terminal

 ### Install and set up zsh as default